 \section{Discussion}

-We presented static and dynamic linear-in-$d$ algorithms for computing IHVPs when the Hessian matrix can be approximated by a sum of rank-1 matrices.
+We presented static and dynamic algorithms for computing IHVPs when the Hessian matrix can be approximated by a sum of rank-1 matrices.
 We used the classic empirical Fisher approximation, but our results can apply more broadly.
-The main practical limitation of our approach is the cost of storing the $m$ additional gradients.
-For the static algorithm, we can leverage system memory to circumvent this limitation, via an efficient paging mechanism, which we describe in the Appendix.
+The main limitation is the cost of storing $m$ additional gradients.
+For the static algorithm, we can efficiently leverage system memory, as described in the Appendix.
 The dynamic algorithm could parallelize gradient storage, or perform gradient compression~\cite{2017-sun}.
-We plan to investigate this in future work, as well as a larger-scale study of optimization performance.
+We plan to investigate this in future work and perform a larger-scale study of optimization performance.